Using APOGEE Stellar Parameters

 In general, the uncertainties on derived parameters from the FERRE fitting are unrealistically small.
-To provide more realistic uncertainties, we determine the scatter in the difference bewteen spectroscopic and photometric temperature for the low reddening stars in bins of effective temperature, [M/H], and S/N, and fit a surface through these which we use to provide uncertainty estimates for effective temperature for the entire sample.
+To provide more realistic uncertainties, we determine the scatter in the difference between the spectroscopic and photometric temperature for stars with low reddening in bins of Teff, [M/H], and signal-to-noise.
+We fit a surface through these and it is used to provide uncertainty estimates for effective temperature for the entire sample.

 Surface gravity (log $g$)

 Surface gravities have been checked/calibrated using observations of asteroseismic stars from the Kepler field, for which independent surface gravities can be obtained.
 These comparisons suggest that the ASPCAP gravities are still systematically high, although by less than they were for DR12.
-There continues to be a puzzling difference between stars identified from asteroseismology as core helium burning (red clump) stars and those identified as shell hydrogen (red giant) stars, at similar temperatures.
+There continues to be a puzzling difference between stars identified from asteroseismology as core helium burning (red clump) stars and those identified as shell hydrogen (red giant) stars at similar temperatures.
 The ASPCAP gravities are offset from the corresponding asteroseismic gravities such that the ASPCAP gravities are larger for the core helium burning stars.
-In addition, the difference between the ASPCAP and the asteroseismic gravities appears to be function of both surface gravity and metallicity.
+In addition, the difference between the ASPCAP and the asteroseismic gravities appears to be a function of both surface gravity and metallicity.

-For DR14, we have applied separate surface gravity corrections for red giants (RGB) and red clump (RC) stars (Holtzman et al. 2018, submitted).
-To do so requires us to separate RGB and RC stars in the full sample for which asteroseismic information is not available.
+We have applied separate surface gravity corrections for red giants (RGB) and red clump (RC) stars (Holtzman et al. 2018, submitted).
+To do so requires us to separate RGB and RC† stars in the full sample for which asteroseismic information is not available.
 We separate RGB/RC stars on the basis of derived stellar parameters: we use a ridgeline in effective temperature that is a function of metallicity (Bovy et al. 2014) and supplement this with a separation based on the derived C/N abundance, as determined by training on the asteroseismic sample.
-The details of the calibration relations for RGB and RC† stars can be found in the section of the ASPCAP documentation.
+The details of the calibration relations for RGB and RC† stars can be found in the external calibration section of the ASPCAP documentation.
 We note a caveat regarding the RC† stars that requires a recalibration of the log g for the secondary red clump (2RC); see the log g calib section for details.

 The scatter of the stars around the calibration relation is relatively small, less than 0.1 dex for stars with [M/H]>-1, but the uncertainties for more metal-poor stars may be considerably larger.
-We provide an empirical uncertainty estimate for surface gravity by looking at the scatter in the difference of spectroscopic and asteroseismic gravity and fitting a surface as a function of effective temperature, [M/H], and S/N.
+We provide an empirical uncertainty estimate for surface gravity busing scatter of the difference between the spectroscopic and asteroseismic gravities and then fitting a surface as a function of effective temperature, [M/H], and signal-to-noise.

-For dwarfs, the spectroscopic surface gravities for dwarfs are significantly offset from that expected from stellar isochrones, in the sense that they are too small.
+For dwarfs, the spectroscopic surface gravities for dwarfs are significantly offset from that expected from stellar isochrones, in the sense that our gravities are too small.
 Since we do not have independent surface gravities for dwarfs, we do not provide calibrated surface gravities for these stars.
-However, this does not prevent us from providing calibrated abundances.
+However, this does not preclude us from providing calibrated abundances.